Current state

 Related to trade promotion, the Investment Canada Act, 1985 and Investment Canada are examples of domestic policy and legislation developed under the Mulroney government, that were highly supportive of foreign investment in Canada.
 Investment Canada even supported the takeover of Canadian businesses as long as there was a “net benefit test to…protect Canadian interests” (Stanford, 2010) although what was meant by “benefit” at the time was not necessarily clear.
 While amendments to the above as well as other pieces of legislation have occurred since their respective inception, the enthusiastic support of trade agreements and the business-first perspective from the Canadian government has moulded the rules related to competition in business in Canada.

-So, while there have been some improvements and some weakening of the legislation over time, Canadian governments believe that the food marketplace fundamentally works, except under very extreme circumstances, such as WWI and WWII (see Goal 2, Demand Supply Coordination).
+So, while there have been both improvements and weakening of the legislation over time, Canadian governments believe that the food marketplace fundamentally works, except under very extreme circumstances, such as WWI and WWII (see Goal 2, Demand Supply Coordination).
 Consequently, the policy system is designed to intervene only when more egregious capitalist behaviour is exhibited, in this case, when pronounced anti-competitive behaviour is displayed that has a significant negative impact on the market and society.
 In this view, consolidation leads to efficiencies and it is only when such efficiencies tip into the realm of market dominance that an intervention is required.

-This, in part, explains why the Competition Bureau argues that large companies are sometimes necessary, to “achieve lower production costs or to compete against foreign and domestic competitors” (Competition Bureau Canada, 2018).
+This, in part, explains why the Competition Bureau has argued in the past that large companies are sometimes necessary, to “achieve lower production costs or to compete against foreign and domestic competitors” (Competition Bureau Canada, 2018).
 The impacts of lowering production costs on suppliers, or on workers (since labour is a big cost in most food firms) do not appear to be core considerations by the Bureau.
-The Bureau recently announced that collusion to suppress wages would no longer be subject to criminal investigation, only civil ones, with a higher threshold of proof.
+The Bureau announced that collusion to suppress wages would no longer be subject to criminal investigation, only civil ones, with a higher threshold of proof.
 This was triggered by a change from 2009, that "purchase"' (as opposed to sale) is no longer subject to criminal conspiracy provisions (Bednar and Shaban, 2020).
 This also applies to wages since they are considered the purchase of labour, meaning that wage-fixing by companies is not subject currently to criminal prosecution.
 Equally significant, the loss of product quality often associated with cost reductions and market concentration, do not appear to be major areas for assessment.
 However, the use of a dominant position to eliminate competition within a market, as determined by a set of criteria established by the Competition Bureau, is subject to enforcement provisions under Sections 78 & 79 of the Competition Act, 1985.

-Importantly, most anti-competitive legislation, including Canada, is focused on horizontal integration, when one company buys up another providing similar goods and services.
+Importantly, most anti-competitive legislation, including Canada, has been focused on horizontal integration, when one company buys up another providing similar goods and services.
 What is more problematic in the current environment is vertical integration, the purchase of firms that provide goods and services related to the purchasing firm's supply chain or service requirements, or even in some cases in barely related business areas.
 Most legislation is not well designed to address this form of corporate concentration (Mooney 2018).